jasonhsu93/CPU-Classic-RISC-Pipeline-Machine/README.md

 Project Overview:
 This project was a comprehensive exercise in computer systems engineering, focused on enhancing a simple RISC (Reduced Instruction Set Computing) machine by integrating memory for storing instructions and data, and implementing memory-mapped I/O. The project required extending the datapath and finite-state machine controller of a previously developed CPU model, and introducing advanced concepts like instruction memory and I/O interfacing.

-Key Objectives and Tasks:

 Extending Datapath and Controller: Upgraded the CPU model by adding memory components to the existing datapath and finite-state machine controller.
 This involved detailed understanding and modifications of CPU internal structures to accommodate memory operations.

-Finite-State Machine Modification: Altered the Lab 6 finite-state machine to interface with the newly added instruction memory.
-This required intricate design and programming skills to ensure seamless integration and functioning of the CPU with the memory component.
+Finite-State Machine Modification: Altered the finite-state machine to interface with the newly added instruction memory.
+This required intricate design to ensure seamless integration and functioning of the CPU with the memory component.

 Program Counter Implementation: Developed an 8-bit wide program counter, distinct from the ARMv7 architecture, to accurately track and control instruction flow within the CPU.